PotapenkoOleg/Docker-Reference/README.md

 [WORKDIR](https://docs.docker.com/engine/reference/builder/#workdir)
 command set any directory as root folder for all following commands.
-`/opt/DockerJavaTest` is our new root
+Directory `/opt/DockerJavaTest` is our new root.

 [COPY](https://docs.docker.com/engine/reference/builder/#copy)
 command copies our `Hello world` application into root folder.
 I assume we use `Gradle` as build system, so our `jar`